LeonWong318/Master-thesis/README.md

 # Toward Efficient Collaboration in Autonomous Mobile Robot Fleets: Addressing Latency and Distributed Model Predictive Control

-This is the master thesis repo collaborated by Yinsong and Zihao.
+This branch is the mpc-only version of the repository https://github.com/kristianceder/DRL-Traj-Planner/tree/multirobot

 ## **To-do list:**
 1. set up environment in linux and simulation platform